In this article, we will tackle the topic of muzzles and why they’re not a good choice for stopping a dog from barking.

 How to use a muzzle safely?

 If you want your dog to be comfortable and safe in the muzzle, it needs to provide at least a partial pant room - and room for a full pant if used over a long period or when the dog is exercising.
-Muzzles are also not supposed to be left on the dog while they are left unattended.
+Muzzles are also not supposed to be left on the dog while they are unattended to prevent accidents.

 Another crucial part of using a muzzle is to train the dog to be comfortable and happy to wear them.
 This is called muzzle conditioning, and it is done by pairing the use of the muzzle with positive experiences - mainly giving many treats.
 This process can take a few days, but some dogs need months to fully accept wearing a muzzle.
 If they are pawing at it or trying to rub it off, they are not ready to wear it.